michel-dance/python-telemetry-visualization/README.md

 - **Group 2 (top)** – speed (km/h) and cumulative energy (kWh) sharing the same time axis.
 - **Group 1 (bottom)** – autopilot engagement bands along with throttle and brake positions (%).
+- The telemetry table now sits to the right of the visualization so the current sample values are visible without hiding the chart.

 This keeps the visualization logic purely in Python (no Pyodide or JavaScript chart libraries).
 A “Download SVG” action on the page lets you grab the rendered visualization as an image directly from the server, and guarantees the two telemetry groups are rendered in their own dedicated panels.